R-Bowes/TradeStone/README.md

   - `postedBy` – UID of the user who created the listing
   - `createdAt` – Firestore timestamp

+### Contracts

+- Browse contract opportunities on `contracts.html`.
+Use the sidebar filters to search by text or location.
+- Professional accounts can create new listings from `post-contract.html`.
+- Applications are stored in the `applications` subcollection of each contract document.

 ### Messaging

 - Visit **Messages** from the burger menu to chat with other users.